 People of south Asian (Bangladeshi, Indian, Sri Lankan or Pakistani) origin are also especially likely to develop high blood pressure.
 They tend to carry more weight around their waist – a big risk factor in primary hypertension.

-FAQ: ambulatory blood pressure monitoring Why have I been given a 24-hour blood pressure monitor?
+FAQ: Why have I been given a 24-hour blood pressure monitor?
 Will it hurt?

 Monitoring your blood pressure frequently during normal activities can give a more accurate measurement than readings taken at the doctor’s, when you may feel nervous.
 Taking a number of home recordings during the day can give almost as good information as a 24-hour recording.
 However, there are some circumstances where a 24-hour monitor will be especially useful: